Previously at the ICA - Films

 10 Dec 2016

 A heartfelt tribute to the few people living in a small village in the mountains.
 Ogawa Pro moved to the village of Furuyashiki to make a study of the weather and rice.
 They discovered the whole history of ancient and modern Japan in this hamlet of eight houses.

-Adopting the methods of scientiﬁc documentary, the ﬁrst part of the ﬁlm is a rigorous investigation of the inﬂuence of the cold weather on the crops.
-In this small village, the ﬁlmmakers found the whole history of Japan: they recorded the personal and collective stories told by the villagers, including the ancient tales passed down from their ancestors; and they address the transformations brought about by the modernisation of the country.
-The ﬁlm is a tribute to these people and one of the great ﬁlms made by this group of ﬁlmmakers.
+Adopting the methods of a scientiﬁc documentary, the ﬁrst part of the ﬁlm is a rigorous investigation of the inﬂuence of the cold weather on the crops.
+In this small village, the ﬁlmmakers found the whole history of Japan: they recorded the personal and collective stories told by the villagers, including the ancient tales passed down from their ancestors, and they addressed the transformations brought about by the modernisation of the country.
+The ﬁlm is a tribute to these people, and one of the greatest ﬁlms made by this group of ﬁlmmakers.

 “Nippon”: Furuyashiki Village (Nippon koku: Furuyashiki-mura), Ogawa Productions, Japan 1982, 16mm, colour, 210 mins, Japanese with English subtitles.

 With thanks to the Athénée Français Cultural Centre (Matsumoto Masamichi, Takasaki Ikuko), Hirasawa Go, Jed Rapfogel.

 We are offering a special multibuy deal for the Ogawa Season: book tickets for 2-5 screenings and get them for £9 each, or 6-9 screenings and get them for £8 each.